Faculty & Staff

 English 120/121H – College Composition II

-As someone born and raised in Minot, Sarah Aleshire has a vested interest in this and its surrounding communities.
+Sarah Aleshire has been teaching in the English department since 2007, and she serves as the coordinator for the Gender/Women’s Studies Program.
+She completed her graduate work in Washington state, but she always wanted to return to Minot and the community she loves.
 When she was growing up, her family emphasized a strong sense of place and the importance of involvement in and service to that place.
 Teaching runs in her family, especially in the humanities.
 The theater on campus is named after her paternal grandfather, and her dad’s side of the family is littered with English, theater, speech, and music teachers.
 Her mom’s side of the family tree is built on generations of North Dakotan farmers.
 Both sides inform her pedagogy and views of education: a mix of creativity, hard work, and discipline.